-- Internet-based collaboration environments such as IBM Notes and WebEx provide online storage space for documents, team communications (separated from e-mail), calendars, and audio-visual tools members can use to meet face-to-face. - E-mail and instant messaging (IM) are reliable methods for communicating whenever and wherever around the globe. - Cell phones and wireless handhelds give professionals and other employees an easy way to talk with one another, with customers and vendors, and with managers.
+- Internet-based collaboration environments like IBM Notes and WebEx provide online storage space for documents, team communications (separated from email), calendars, and audio-visual tools members can use to meet face-to-face. - Email and Instant Messaging (IM) are reliable methods for communicating whenever and wherever around the globe. - Cell phones and wireless handhelds give professionals and other employees an easy way to talk with one another, with customers and vendors, and with managers.
 These devices have grown exponentially in sheer numbers and in applications available. - Social networking is no longer just "social."
-Businesses are realizing the value of providing easy ways for interaction workers to share ideas and collaborate with one another. - Wikis are ideal tools for storing and sharing company knowledge and insights.
+Businesses are realizing the value of providing easy ways for interaction among workers to share ideas and collaborate with each other. - Wikis are ideal tools for storing and sharing company knowledge and insights.
 They are often easier to use and cheaper than more proprietary knowledge management systems.
-They also provide a more dynamic and current repository of knowledge than other systems. - Virtual worlds house online meetings, training sessions, and "lounges" where real-world people meet, interact, and exchange ideas. - Google tools, cyberlockers, and cloud collaboration allow users to quickly create online group-editable Web sites that include calendars, text, spreadsheets, and videos for private, group, or public viewing and editing. - Microsoft SharePoint software makes it possible for employees to share their Office documents and collaborate on projects using Office documents as the foundation.
+They also provide a more dynamic and current repository of knowledge than other systems. - Virtual worlds house online meetings, training sessions, and "lounges" where real-world people meet, interact, and exchange ideas.

+- Google tools, cyberlockers, and cloud collaboration allow users to quickly create online group-editable websites that include calendars, text, spreadsheets, and videos for private, group, or public viewing and editing. - Microsoft SharePoint software makes it possible for employees to share their Office documents and collaborate on projects using Office documents as the foundation.

-(Learning Objective 2.3: Why are systems for collaboration and social business so important and what technologies do they use?
+(Learning Objective 2-3: Why are systems for collaboration and social business so important, and what technologies do they use?
 AACSB: Application of knowledge.)